RedHatNordicsSA/linux4win/content/assign3.md

 ```
 We are interested in the long string between *ssh-rsa* and *rhel@hostname*.
 This string can be used to authenticate password-less from this server to that other server.

-Now we are going to send this key to another server.
+:boom: Now we are going to send this key to another server.
 For this you need the ip of the server or the FQDN.
 ```
 ssh-copy-id 192.168.121.214
 ```